insthync/awesome-unity3d/README.md

 * [yaSingleton](https://github.com/jedybg/yaSingleton) - A singleton pattern implementation for Unity3d.
 Based on ScriptableObjects instead of the conventional MonoBehaviour approach.
 * [SOFlow](https://github.com/BLUDRAG/SOFlow) - A ScriptableObject oriented design SDK.
 * [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy
+* [ScriptableObjectCollection](https://github.com/brunomikoski/ScriptableObjectCollection) - A library to help improve the usability of Unity3D Scriptable Objects by grouping then into a collection and exposing then by code or nice inspectors!

 ### Scriptings
 * [UnityNativeScripting](https://github.com/jacksondunstan/UnityNativeScripting) - Unity Scripting in C++